pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

-* drums on 2/4, 3/4, 6/8
 * fix startup delay based on history. isolate the startup history processing so it doesn't impact the normal boot.
 * Metadata scroll after metadata change
 * declare the metadata as caseless and allow the software to Capitalize All Fields As Required.
 * insist on <uses-permission android:name="android.permission.INTERNET"/> in android/app/src/main/AndroidManifest.xml
 * player: in pause, reposition play with up/down arrows or scroll, continue from new location with space bar hit
-* generate Decade, time signature, key, bpm metadata from the song's year... programmatically.
-* Back to player from song preview on youtube.com, fullscreen button missing *
+* Back to player from song preview on youtube.com, fullscreen button missing

 ### Fixme